 The Analysis & Testing Stage

-Now its time to analyze the idea from a business perspective, and test its worth to see how it will perform in the market.
+Now it is time to analyze the idea from a business perspective and test its worth to see how it will perform in the market.
 This is one of the last chances to make changes to your concept before it launches.

 The Production/Launch Stage